ayberkozcan/personal-library-app/README.md

 Customizable Themes
 * Switch between light and dark modes for a personalized user experience.
 * Switch between english, turkish and german languages.

+## License
+Distributed under the GPL License.
+See LICENSE.txt for more information.

+All icons in this repository are taken from and belong to the site https://uxwing.com